Julie Hambleton

 7 Reasons Why Thyroid Diseases Are On The Rise

 When our grandparents were our age, thyroid disease was not something that they probably ever even heard about.
 This is because it was quite rare, but maybe not for the reasons you think.
 Today, however, thyroid diseases are on the rise.
 The question remains: Why?
-While many experts say this is at least in part due to increased capacity to detect and diagnose these problems, there are other culprits as to why millions around the world struggle with a poorly functioning thyroid.
+While many experts say this is at least in part due to the increased capacity to detect and diagnose these problems, there are other culprits as to why millions around the world struggle with a poorly functioning thyroid.

 What is thyroid disease?